aodhanlutetiae/dj/excel2.md

 <br />
 >=SUM(C2:C11)

-will give you the sum of the number of bags for the top ten retailer chains: all the cells from C2 to C11
+will give you the total number of bags for the top ten retailer chains: all the cells from C2 to C11

 <br />
 >=SUM(C2:C195)